You are here

 Reviews and inspections

-For most households, Seattle Housing Authority checks once a year to make sure that participating households are still eligible for the program and recalculates the amount of voucher assistance they receive.
+For most households, SHA checks once a year to make sure that participating households are still eligible for the program and recalculates the amount of voucher assistance they receive.

 Reporting changes in income and household size